bearsunday/bearsunday.github.io/manual/en/introduction.md

 [BEAR.Resource](https://github.com/koriym/BEAR.Sunday) is a **hypermedia framework** that allows resources to behave as objects.
 It allows objects to have RESTful web service benefits such as client-server, uniform interface, statelessness, resource expression with mutual connectivity and layered components.

-[BEAR.Sunday](https://github.com/koriym/BEAR.Sunday) is a collections of abstractions to form BEAR.Resource as an application framework.
-Such as annotations, exceptions or interfaces.
-It has almost no actual implementations.
+[BEAR.Sunday](https://github.com/koriym/BEAR.Sunday) is a collections of abstractions to form BEAR.Resource as an application framework such as annotations, exceptions or interfaces.
+It has almost no actual implementation.

-[BEAR.Package](https://github.com/koriym/BEAR.Package) supply bindings for BEAR.Sunday abstractions to actual implementations, such as Aura libraries or Symfony components.
+[BEAR.Package](https://github.com/koriym/BEAR.Package) supplies the bindings of BEAR.Sunday abstractions to actual implementations, such as Aura libraries or Symfony components.
-It organizes a web application framework with application scripts and development tools.
+It organizes a web application framework by using application scripts and development tools.

 ## Ray DI/AOP packages

-BEAR.Sunday uses universally across the framework the Dependency Injection(DI) pattern and Aspect Orientated Programming (AOP).
+BEAR.Sunday uses the Dependency Injection(DI) pattern and Aspect Orientated Programming (AOP) universally across the framework.

-With the benefit of being able to use annotations to inject dependencies it uses the [Ray.Di](https://github.com/koriym/Ray.Di)[Ray.Aop](https://github.com/koriym/Ray.Aop) framework which is a PHP clone of [http://en.wikipedia.org/wiki/Google_Guice Google Guice].
+With the benefits of being able to use annotations to inject dependencies it uses the [Ray.Di](https://github.com/koriym/Ray.Di)[Ray.Aop](https://github.com/koriym/Ray.Aop) framework which is a PHP clone of [http://en.wikipedia.org/wiki/Google_Guice Google Guice].

-AOP in BEAR.Sunday uses the interface settled upon by the [http://aopalliance.sourceforge.net/ AOP Alliance] implemented in PHP.
+AOP in BEAR.Sunday uses PHP implementation of an interface established by the [http://aopalliance.sourceforge.net/ AOP Alliance].
 Being able to bind multiple cross-cutting concerns to a specific method by using annotations or naming conventions.

-In dynamic languages DI/AOP introduction can bring in performance concerns.
+In dynamic languages the introduction of DI/AOP can bring performance concerns.
-However in BEAR.Sunday with loose coupling and a high level of abstraction, using a created dependencies injected application cached object graph has next to no affect on performance.
+However in BEAR.Sunday with loose coupling and a high level of abstraction, using created dependencies injected application cached object graph has next to no affect on performance.

 ## Framework Organization